G-Maniteja/Android-PHP-MySQL-BootStrap-FoodOrder/README.md

 Online food ordering is the process of food delivery or takeout from a local restaurant or food cooperative through a web page or app.
 Much like ordering consumer goods online, many of these services allow customers to keep accounts with them in order to make frequent ordering convenient.
 A customer will search for a favourite food items in the restaurant, then he places an Order.

+The languages and technologies i had used for developing this project are Android in Android Studio,PHP,Bootstrap,MySQL.

 There are two parts in this project.
 1. Customer Related Modules
 2. Admin Related Modules
 An Android Application is developed for customers and a Web Page is developed for Admin.
+For the app to be connected to the online database (MySQL), i used PHP files (See Customer related files in PHP folder).

 In this project i had used the data mining techniques like Association Rules Mining using apriori Algorithm.